Barack Obama Seemingly Calls Donald Trump A ‘Demagogue’ And A ‘Bully’ At Rally For Democrats In Ohio

 “When there’s a vacuum in our democracy, when we don’t vote, when we take our basic rights for granted — other voices fill the void and demagogues who promise simple fixes to complicated problems… [Americans are] supposed to stand-up to bullies, not follow them.”

-He also repeated a phrase that has oft been used to describe Trump’s America – “not normal” – specifically within the context of Republican efforts to make it harder for minorities and the poor to vote.
+Obama also repeated a phrase that has oft been used to describe Trump’s America — “not normal” — specifically within the context of Republican efforts to make it harder for minorities and the poor to vote.

 “This is not normal what we’re seeing.
 It is radical.”

 That assertion about Republicans attempting to make it harder for minorities and the poor to vote rings particularly true in Ohio.
-As Vox reported in June, Buckeye State Republicans purged thousands of voters from its eligible voter rolls, citing inactivity.
+As Vox reported in June, Buckeye State Republicans purged thousands of defunct voters from its eligible voter rolls, citing inactivity.
 The U.S. Supreme Court, by a 5-4 ruling, upheld the purge.

 .@BarackObama continues to claim recent economic success: “We spent eight years pushing that boulder up the hill … They’re standing there, didn’t even break a sweat.”